dotnet/csharplang/spec/expressions.md

 }

 void ComputeSums() {\
-ItemList&lt;Detail&gt; orderDetails = GetOrderDetails(…);\
+ItemList<Detail> orderDetails = GetOrderDetails(…);\
-int totalUnits = orderDetails.Sum(d =&gt; d.UnitCount);\
+int totalUnits = orderDetails.Sum(d => d.UnitCount);\
-double orderTotal = orderDetails.Sum(d =&gt; d.UnitPrice \* d.UnitCount);\
+double orderTotal = orderDetails.Sum(d => d.UnitPrice \* d.UnitCount);\
 …\
 }

-In the first invocation of orderDetails.Sum, both Sum methods are applicable because the anonymous function d =&gt; d.UnitCount is compatible with both Func&lt;Detail,int&gt; and Func&lt;Detail,double&gt;.
-However, overload resolution picks the first Sum method because the conversion to Func&lt;Detail,int&gt; is better than the conversion to Func&lt;Detail,double&gt;.
+In the first invocation of orderDetails.Sum, both Sum methods are applicable because the anonymous function d => d.UnitCount is compatible with both Func<Detail,int> and Func<Detail,double>.
+However, overload resolution picks the first Sum method because the conversion to Func<Detail,int> is better than the conversion to Func<Detail,double>.

-In the second invocation of orderDetails.Sum, only the second Sum method is applicable because the anonymous function d =&gt; d.UnitPrice \* d.UnitCount produces a value of type double.
-Thus, overload resolution picks the second Sum method for that invocation. *end example*\]
+In the second invocation of orderDetails.Sum, only the second Sum method is applicable because the anonymous function d => d.UnitPrice \* d.UnitCount produces a value of type double.
+Thus, overload resolution picks the second Sum method for that invocation.

 ### Anonymous functions and dynamic binding